makrai/notes/buechel18-emo-multiling-multitask-naacl.md

   * we compare our proposed MTLNN model in a large-scale evaluation
 * Performance figures will be measured as Pearson correlation (r)

-## 4.1 Single-Task vs. Multi-Task Learning
+## 4.1 Single-Task vs Multi-Task Learning

 * each combination of model and data set displays a satisfactory performance of at least r ≈ .75 after 15,000 steps compared to previous work (see below)